dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-python.md

 Here, we add a new function called `greeting_workflow` that first calls `sign_guestbook`, then calls `insert_greeting`.
 We annotate it with `@DBOS.workflow()` to tell DBOS to execute it durably.
-We introduce a sleep between them allowing you to interrupt the program midway through the workflow.
+We introduce a sleep allowing you to interrupt the program midway through the workflow.
-We then change `Greeting` to start this workflow.
+We then change `greet` to start this workflow.
-Stop your app with CTRL+C, then restart it with `dbos start`.

 The next step is time-sensitive; you may want to read it over before running.
+Stop your app with CTRL+C and restart it with `dbos start`.
-First, visit http://localhost:8000/greeting/Mike in your browser to send a request to your application.
+Then, visit http://localhost:8000/greeting/Mike in your browser to send a request to your application.
 In your terminal, you should see an output like:

 ```shell
 INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)